Uranite/vapoursynth-julek-plugin/README.md

 I recommend compiling with clang or you may have problems with libjxl, if you want to try compiling with gcc you may need to add this to the second cmake command:\
 ``-DCMAKE_C_FLAGS=fPIC -DCMAKE_CXX_FLAGS=-fPIC``
 ### Windows:
-For some reason, the plugin fails to load if compiled with MSVC, use Clang instead.
-Select Clang in your installation of C++ Build Tools, or download Clang from [LLVM](https://github.com/llvm/llvm-project/releases) as the one from C++ Build Tools may be outdated.
-Only MSVC and the Windows SDK should be required in your installation of C++ Build Tools.
+Clang is recommended for faster performance.
+Download Clang from [LLVM](https://github.com/llvm/llvm-project/releases) as the one from Visual Studio may be outdated.
+Only MSVC and the Windows SDK should be required in your installation of Visual Studio.

 Open ``Developer PowerShell for VS`` and use cd to the folder you downloaded the repository.
 ```pwsh